Case Study 13: Dairy production, standards and competitiveness in global markets

-What national legislation and implementation rules affect farm competitiveness, in relation to labour and environmental legislation and how?
+• What national legislation and implementation rules affect farm competitiveness, in relation to labour?

-How does labour and environmental regulation affect international trade and competitiveness in dairy commodities such as milk powder and cheddar?
+• How does labour and environmental issues affect international trade and competitiveness in dairy commodities?

-What is the relationship between labour legislation in the dairy sector and related SGDs?
+• What is the relationship between competitiveness, labour and environment in the dairy sector and how they are related to SGDs?

 Animal production and in particular dairy production, is an intensive labour activity if compared to other agricultural sectors.
 Labour conditions and related costs may significantly affect dairy products competitiveness and international dairy trade.
-In this case study, the differences between labour conditions, legislation and local rules will be investigated.
-Particular attention will be paid to labour condition and environmental regulations and legislations in each of the nine countries.
+In this case study, the differences between labour conditions, legislation and local rules were investigated.
+Particular attention was paid to labour condition and environmental impact in each of the nine countries.
 The case study is directly related to SDG1 ‘No poverty’, SDG2 ‘Zero Hunger’ and SDG3 ‘Good Health and Well-being’, SDG13 ‘Climate Action’ and SDG15 ‘Life on Land’.

 Due to the lack of a worldwide farm accountancy system, the methodological approach chosen to achieve the goals of this case study is the Typical Farm Method.
 A typical farm is a model farm representing the most common farm type for a specific product in a specific country or region.
-The necessary technical and economic data to define a typical farm are collected by farmers and local experts.
-The typical farms are fully comparable worldwide as the same standard rules are used.
+The environmental component focused on the quantities of emissions related to dairy production was also calculated by using the typical farm model.
+The social impact analysis was based on the research of working conditions in the case study countries.
+In addition a conversion was made to move from the known SDGs to the more operational disclosures of the GRI system.
+In order to create links between sustainability elements investigated related to dairy trade products, causal loop diagrams (CLDs) were made to complete the methodology tools used.

-Primary data collection will be performed by local experts according to the Typical Farm approach.
-Secondary information regarding the national legislation will be collected through a literature review and country specific official sources.
+Primary data collection were performed by local experts according to the Typical Farm approach.
+Secondary information regarding the national legislation have been collected through a literature review and country specific official sources.

 Case Study Leader